Belgium investigates cyberattack on energy companies | DW | 03.02.2022

 They both said they had been victims of an attack that started Saturday.
 However, the head of Germany's IT security agency Arne Schönbohm said the incident was "not grave."

-A similar scheme shut down the Colonial Pipeline in the eastern United States for several days last year.
+A similar scheme shut down the Colonial Pipeline in the eastern United States for several days in 2021.
 That attack, along with many others, has been blamed on Russian-speaking hacker groups.

 ab/sms (AFP, AP)